nmarriotti/patching_utility_for_linux/README.md

 ## How to Use

 Open _manifest.cfg_ and add each file or folder that you would like included in the patch to a new line.
+__NOTE:__ The manifest.cfg file should contain an empty line at the end of the file.

 ### Build the Manifest